On the Viability of Open-Source Financial Rails: Economic Security of Permissionless Consensus: Possibility of a Permissionless and Economically Secure Consensus Protocol

 It may be possible to implement many of these roles within the protocol.
 Still, without an external recovery oracle, no protocol can guarantee that late-joining nodes adopt the correct ledger, potentially violating consistency for late joiners.

-As an illustration, consider a late-joining node $i$ that attempts to start mining Bitcoin.
-Several similar blockchains use Nakamoto consensus (for example, Dogecoin and Litecoin).
-Node $i$ can determine which of the chains is the Bitcoin blockchain by using the genesis block provided to it from the protocol's setup.
+As an illustration, consider a late-joining node $i$ that attempts to join Bitcoin and become a miner.
+Several similar blockchains use Nakamoto consensus (for example, Dogecoin and Litecoin), and node $i$ must determine which of the chains is the Bitcoin blockchain.
+Formally, nodes are able to identify the Bitcoin blockchain by using the genesis block provided to it from the protocol's setup.

 However, there are also different blockchains that share Bitcoin's genesis block and its blockchain up to a certain block.
 For example, Bitcoin Cash was created by a so-called ``hard fork" that split off from Bitcoin and created a new blockchain.
 The initial portions of the ledgers of Bitcoin and Bitcoin Cash are identical, but they are independent systems, and the later parts of their ledgers diverge.
 Node $i$ needs more recent information to determine whether it connects to Bitcoin or Bitcoin Cash, as these are separate blockchains that share the same initial genesis block.\footnote{The hard fork that created Bitcoin Cash included technical changes to the protocol.
 Bitcoin itself also adopted some technical changes at a later time.
 We assume that node $i$ arrives after both protocols have made these technical changes, and node $i$ must rely on an external resource to identify the correct chain.} In particular, the total hash rate of each chain cannot provide the required identification, as node $i$ may be interested in connecting to the chain with a lower hash rate.
-The recovery oracle allows us to capture the fact that, in practice, users and nodes have access to external resources that can identify the two chains.
+The recovery oracle allows us to capture the fact that, in practice, users and nodes are able to access resources (external to the protocol) that can identify the two chains.

 More generally, the following impossibility result asserts the necessity of the recovery oracle.

 \begin{theorem}[Necessity of the Recovery Oracle] Even under synchrony, there is no permissionless protocol\todo{needs to be defined in Section 2 or 3} that allows late joiners, always satisfies consistency, and for some $\rho>0$ and $\tau\geq0$ satisfies liveness after time $T+\tau$ if from time $T$ onwards at least $1-\rho$ of the nodes are honest. \end{theorem}